Evertras/gopong/README.md

 See [the Makefile](Makefile) for available commands and what they do.

 If you need `make` for windows, [you can get it here](http://gnuwin32.sourceforge.net/packages/make.htm).
+You can also just run the commands [from the Makefile](Makefile) yourself manually.

 ## Test tools